probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 # Conclusions

 Our Hydra-Booster study uncovered insights not known before.
-The unique position which Hydras occupy in the network allow us to get a comprehensive view of the content and peers in the network.
+The unique position which Hydras occupy in the network allows us to get a comprehensive view of the content and peers in the network.
 We found that the majority of content has only one providing peer and likely resides in the US.
 Further, only a few big content providers dominate the network.
 Over 50% of all CIDs are provided by only ten peers.
 We also proved that they indeed cover almost the entire hash space.

 Controlled experiments estimated the performance impact of removing Hydras from the network.
-These estimates were slightly too optimistic because nodes that ignore Hydras (as we used for our estimation) effectively don’t contact peers that won’t reply with relevant answers anyways and therefore operate smarter than the nodes that still ask Hydras for provider records.
-Nevertheless, the measurements allowed us to make an informed decision of unplugging the common database.
+We predicted the performance impact to be ~14.8%, ~14.7%, and ~10.4% slower time to first provider record for the 50th, 90th, and 95th percentiles.
+However, we observed a ~27.8%, ~16.5%, and ~12.5% increase respectively.
+Our predictions were slightly too optimistic because nodes that ignore Hydras (as we used them for our estimation) effectively don’t contact peers that won’t reply with relevant answers anyways and therefore operate smarter than the nodes that still ask Hydras for provider records.
+Nevertheless, the measurements allowed us to make an informed decision about unplugging the common database.